To be considered successful, a nonprofit fundraising event should be both fun for the attendees and lucrative for the organization!

-- Have a simple & secure way to accept donations both online and offline
+- Have a simple and secure way to accept donations both online and offline

 - If you’re selling tickets for people to attend the event, decide what the minimum contribution will be to cover the cost of a ticket, whether or not to have donation levels, and if higher donations grant special V.I.P. event access or if the same access will be granted for all ticket holders

-- Decide when you’ll start & stop accepting event-related donations
+- Decide when you’ll start and stop accepting event-related donations

 - Provide donation options for those who want to contribute but not attend

 A terrific example of a successful fundraising event that provides ways to donate and participate online is the annual Women Build Weekend for Habitat for Humanity of Tompkins and Cortland Counties.

 When visiting their fundraising event page, supporters can register to participate in the in-person event, make a donation, act as a peer-to-peer fundraiser (i.e., fundraising champion), join a fundraising team, share the event via social media, and more – all from one convenient place.

 - Practice makes perfect – or at least reduces the chance for errors